mohamedhesham1619/video-downloader/README.md

 ## How to Format URLs

-Each line must start with the URL, optionally followed by quality or time range.
+Each line must start with the URL, optionally followed by quality, time range, or the `audio` keyword.

-**Behavior:**
-- No time range → downloads the full video
-- With time range → downloads only that part
-- No quality → downloads best available quality
-- With quality → uses the specified quality

 **Formats:**
 - Quality: Any number with "p" (e.g., `360p`, `720p`, `1080p`, `2160p`)
 - Time range: `HH:MM:SS-HH:MM:SS`

-**Examples:**
+- Audio: `audio` keyword

+**Behavior:**
+- With `audio` keyword → downloads audio only
+- No `audio` keyword → downloads video
+- No time range → downloads the full video/audio
+- With time range → downloads only that part of the video/audio
+- No quality → downloads best available video quality
+- With quality → uses the specified video quality

+**Video Examples:**
 ```
 # Downloads full video in best available quality
 https://youtube.com/watch?v=example